 Frequently Asked Questions About public health

 Online public health degree students in Florida can maximize their learning by actively engaging with course materials and participating in virtual discussions.
-Florida's public health workforce is growing, with a projected 16% job increase through 2030 (Bureau of Labor Statistics), so staying updated on state-specific health policies and community needs is essential.
+Florida hosts a growing public health workforce, with the Florida Department of Health emphasizing skills in epidemiology and community health, so students should seek opportunities to apply these locally.

 What are the emerging niches within the public health field?